San Antonio Child Custody Lawyers

-Child custody and support cases are rarely simple, and they involve some significant people in your life – your children.
-These types of child custody and support cases can arise for many reasons and situations.
-Separations, divorce, parental deaths, parental incompetence, and a variety of other situations can give rise to child custody hearings.
-These are never easy, regardless of the different reasons for a custody hearing.
-Such cases are particularly important as they deal with the future of a child, and all parties involved should seek to find a custody solution that is in the best interest of a child, both short- and long-term.
-This becomes difficult, however, when multiple parties each believe they can provide the best environment for the child, and in such cases, legal action is necessary to ensure the child is placed with the parent or guardian that will provide the best care.
+Separations, divorce, parental deaths, parental incompetence, and various other circumstances can give rise to child custody hearings.
+These are never easy, regardless of the reasons for a custody hearing.
+Such cases are particularly important as they deal with a child’s future, and all parties involved should seek to find a custody solution that is in the child’s best interests, both short- and long-term.

 Our award-winning San Antonio child custody attorneys are here to fight for you.
-Our firm was built on the principles of hard work, attention to detail, and outstanding client service.
+We’ve built our firm on hard work, attention to detail, and outstanding client service.
 We are board certified by the Board of Legal Specialization in Family Law and listed in Super Lawyers and Best Law Firms.
 As your attorneys, we will commit our resources and knowledge to assist you best.
-We will stand with you and fight tirelessly on your behalf until resolution of the case.
-It is important to us that our clients not only receive their desired results but also that they get the personalized assistance and compassion they deserve while going through such a difficult time in their lives.

-Given the gravity of such a decision, it is imperative to have an experienced and dedicated team to guide you through the often-frightening experience of undergoing a custody battle.
-Here at Higdon, Hardy & Zuflacht, L.L.P., our committed team of San Antonio child custody lawyers is ready to fight for you in the most effective way possible, making sure to provide both informative and compassionate care of you and your family in your most trying time.
-We will devise a strong legal strategy for your case while protecting the interests of all concerned – including the children.
-Our promise to you is that we will do everything in our power to help make your life easier during this extraordinarily difficult time.
+Given the gravity of such a decision, it is imperative to have an experienced and dedicated team to guide you through the often frightening experience of undergoing a custody battle.
+Here at Higdon, Hardy & Zuflacht, L.L.P., our committed team of San Antonio child custody lawyers is ready to fight for you in the most effective way possible, providing informative and compassionate care for you and your family in your most trying time.

 Do I Need An Attorney?

-In such cases as child custody, many differences and complications can arise unexpectedly, as you are dealing with your former spouse to make important life decisions about the welfare of your children.
+In such cases as child custody, many differences and complications can arise unexpectedly as you are dealing with your former spouse to make important life decisions about the welfare of your children.
 You may have several questions.
-What if my spouse doesn’t agree to terms of our custody?
+What if my spouse doesn’t agree to the terms of our custody?
 Do I need to have a hearing about child custody?
 Can I get sole custody of my child under certain circumstances?
 Do I need an attorney?

-It is crucial to seek an experienced and knowledgeable attorney who can evaluate your whole situation and come up with the best strategy moving forward, to get the desired results for you and your children.
-You will need to consider that you are making decisions that affect your children, and you know that these are not to be taken lightly.
+It is crucial to seek an experienced and knowledgeable attorney who can evaluate your situation and develop the best strategy to get the desired results for you and your children.
+You must consider that you are making decisions that affect your children, and you know these are not to be taken lightly.
 Your children’s future is in the hands of the courts if both spouses cannot agree on the terms of custody.
-Do you want to leave such decisions to the courts, or would you prefer to seek a child custody attorney who has many years of experience and has a track record of success in dealing with spouses and the courts?
-Child custody cases can be challenging, and having an attorney with you through the whole process can be extremely valuable.
-The best interests of the child are potentially at risk without proper legal representation.
+Do you want to leave such decisions to the courts, or would you prefer to seek a child custody attorney with many years of experience and a track record of success in dealing with spouses and the courts?

 Child Custody Cases We Handle